Skip to main content

 kde-builder workspace

-Alternatively, you can run the new version of Plasma on top of your existing system for quick testing like so:
+Alternatively, you can run the new instance of Plasma on top of your existing system for quick testing like so:

 source ~/kde/build/plasma-workspace/prefix.sh